czernous/persian-hugo/exampleSite/content/about/_index.md

 Welcome to my personal blog.

-Here, I help Graphic Designers market their businesses online.
+Here, I share marketing tips to help entrepreneurs market their businesses online.

-I share articles on what I have learnt through self-study and online courses.
+My articles are based on what I have learned through self-study and online courses.

-About my two main passions: Digital Marketing and Graphic Design.

 ## **My story**